Analysis | The Buccaneers are without several stars, but all that matters is they have Tom Brady

 The playoffs had arrived, though, and so here came Brady, swigging from an oversized water bottle, designer bag slung around his shoulder, just the right amount of gel holding every hair in place.
 He faced circumstances that would have confounded other quarterbacks.
-For Brady, they did not matter if they existed at all.
+For Brady, they did not matter, if they existed at all.

 Brady and the Buccaneers stormed into the divisional round Sunday afternoon at Raymond James Stadium in Tampa with a 31-15 destruction of the Philadelphia Eagles, who were willing accomplices in their own elimination.
 Tampa Bay held the Eagles to 12 yards on their first three possessions, took a 31-0 lead midway through the third quarter and turned the fourth quarter into little more than calisthenics.
-The Buccaneers had not won a playoff game since 2002 before Brady arrived last year, and since they are 5-0 in the postseason.
+The Buccaneers had not won a playoff game since 2002 before Brady arrived last year, and they are 5-0 in the postseason since.

 “I don’t ever take it for granted,” wide receiver Mike Evans said.
 “When he came to this team, I knew he was going to change the franchise.
 He’s done that and then some.”